Selecting a college major is a tough decision and whether students should change their major is an even harder one.

 Things from your personal learning style to memory techniques to how much sleep you’re getting are all scientifically-backed factors that influence your learning success.

-Figure out your learning style and employ learning strategies to see if you can solve your confusion with a specific course or subject.
+Figure out your learning style and employ faster learning and speed reading strategies to see if you can solve your confusion with a specific course or subject.

 Seek the help of your professors, tutors, and seniors.